enjoy-digital/litex/doc/introduction.rst

    #.
 Building a memory infrastructure (including bus interconnect, bridges and caches) that can automatically adapt itself at compile-time to any word size of the SDRAM is clumsy and tedious.
    #.
 Building register banks for control, status and interrupt management of cores can also largely benefit from automation.
    #.
 Many hardware acceleration problems can fit into the dataflow programming model.
 Manual dataflow implementation in V*HDL has, again, a lot of redundancy and potential for human errors.
 See the Milkymist texture mapping unit [mthesis]_ [mxcell]_ for an example of this.
 The amount of detail to deal with manually also makes the design space exploration difficult, and therefore hinders the design of efficient architectures.
    #.
-Pre-computation of values, such as filter coefficients for DSP or even simply trigonometric tables, must often be done using external tools whose results are copy-and-pasted (in the best cases, automatically) into the V*HDL source.
+Pre-computation of values, such as filter coefficients for DSP or even simply trigonometric tables, must often be done using external tools whose results are copy-and-pasted (in the best case, automatically) into the V*HDL source.

 .. [mthesis] http://m-labs.hk/thesis/thesis.pdf
 .. [mxcell] http://www.xilinx.com/publications/archives/xcell/Xcell77.pdf p30-35

 Enter Migen, a Python toolbox for building complex digital hardware.
 We could have designed a brand new programming language, but that would have been reinventing the wheel instead of being able to benefit from Python's rich features and immense library.
 The price to pay is a slightly cluttered syntax at times when writing descriptions in FHDL, but we believe this is totally acceptable, particularly when compared to VHDL ;-)

-Migen is made up of several related components, which are described in this manual.
+Migen is made up of several related components:

+#. the base language, FHDL
+#. a library of small generic cores
+#. a simulator
+#. a build system

 Installing Migen
 ****************

 Either run the ``setup.py`` installation script or simply set ``PYTHONPATH`` to the root of the source directory.

 If you wish to contribute patches, the suggest way to install is;